 Well may we value the relics of this old favorite of the nation and of the navy; which, in the forms of canes, snuff-boxes and ornaments of various kinds, are now scattered far and wide in every land…”

-Even in a stripped down state exhibiting her live oak skeleton, Constitution was newsworthy.
-Charles Mente, (1857-1933), an illustrator for Harper’s Weekly, captured the aged frigate as she sat in a sectional dock at the Philadelphia Navy Yard in the spring of 1875.
+Even in a stripped down state exhibiting its live oak skeleton, Constitution was newsworthy.
+Charles Mente, (1857-1933), an illustrator for Harper’s Weekly, captured the aged frigate as it sat in a sectional dock at the Philadelphia Navy Yard in the spring of 1875.
 Mente’s illustration provides the viewer with a sense of scale by including three figures at the base of the dock.
 He also chose a slightly elevated vantage point so that the viewer gains a full perspective of the scene.
 Interestingly, the illustration’s caption states that Mente’s image is based on a photograph.
 We just so happen to have a similar photograph, shown below, though we cannot confirm that this is the exact photograph from which Mente worked.

-This ca. 1875 photograph, while nearly identical to Mente’s illustration, provides a closer and lower view of the ship in the sectional dock.
+This 1874 photograph, while nearly identical to Mente’s illustration, provides a closer and lower view of the ship in the sectional dock.
 The most remarkable aspect of both the illustration and the photograph is that the viewer can easily see Constitution‘s “ironsides,” that is, the dense, closely spaced live oak framing.
 This rare sight of Constitution‘s frames is likely what inspired Charles Mente to document this moment in the ship’s history.

 Receiving Ship: 1882-1897